 Despite the story taking a decade to be published, Wolfman calls Man and Superman one of the best things he’s ever written.
 The story was originally penned 10 years ago for Superman Confidential, but that series was cancelled before Wolfman and Castellini’s story made it into the book.

-Set in the time period when Clark Kent first moves to Metropolis, Man and Superman is also one of Castellini’s last superhero stories, because the Italian artist backed away from drawing violence that conflicts with his Judeo-Christian principles.
-He counts Man and Superman as an exception, because of what he calls its “positive values.”
+Set in the time period when Clark Kent first moves to Metropolis, Man and Superman is also one of Castellini’s last superhero stories, because the Italian artist now dedicates himself to “the world of international collecting” — a decision he explains in our interview.

 Newsarama talked to both Wolfman and Castellini to find out why this story didn’t get lost in a drawer somewhere, what they think of the reception to the story, and what readers can expect from Man and Superman: The Deluxe Edition.